Intertwining and commutation relations for birth-death processes: Applications

 \end{corol}

-\begin{proof} Let $f \in \Lip_1 (d_u)$ be a 1-Lipschitz function with respect to the distance $d_u$.
-For any $y,z \in \dN$ such that $y<z$ (without loss of generality), we have by the intertwining identity \eqref{eq:intert} of theorem~\ref{theo:commutation} and Jensen's inequality,
+\begin{pf} Let $f \in\Lip_1 (d_u)$ be a 1-Lipschitz function with respect to the distance $d_u$.
+For any $y,z \in\dN$ such that $y<z$ (without loss of generality), we have by the intertwining identity \eqref{eqintert} of Theorem \ref{theocommutation} and Jensen's inequality,

 so that dividing by $d_u(z,y)$ and taking suprema entail the inequality: